WordPlus

 7 Best Vocabulary Learning Apps in 2026 (Honest Comparison)

 An honest comparison of the 7 best vocabulary learning apps in 2026, including Word+, Anki, Quizlet, Memrise, Duolingo, Babbel, and DuoCards.
-Find the right app for your learning style.
+Compare AI flashcards, spaced repetition, and speaking practice.

-The best vocabulary learning app in 2026 is Word+ for most learners, thanks to its built-in AI translator that turns every translation into a flashcard automatically, combined with a proven Leitner spaced repetition system.
+The best vocabulary learning app in 2026 is Word+ (WordPlus) for most learners, thanks to its built-in AI translator, automatic flashcards, proven Leitner spaced repetition, and live AI conversation practice.
+It helps you capture words, remember them, and then use them in speaking practice.
 But the right choice depends on your goals, budget, and learning style.

 We build Word+, so we are obviously biased.
 This comparison tries to be honest about where other apps genuinely outperform us — because you deserve an accurate recommendation, not a sales pitch.
 We tested all seven apps over 90 days, tracking retention rates, daily time spent, and words learned.
 Here is what we found.